torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20160906###

+<a id="current0">__Where Things Stand__</a> by gman999

+A brief list of where things stand with __TDP__:

+* Tor Browser 6.0.4 is in the testing phase, but looking good.
+Builds for i386 should start today.

+* One of us will be attending the [Tor Summit](https://trac.torproject.org/projects/tor/wiki/org/meetings/2016SummerMeeting).
+Many invites, but it's usually at a bad time for us.

+* The [BSD Buildbot](https://buildbot.pixelminers.net) is more populated since our last call-to-enlist, but operators need to make sure the buildslave software is up and running.

+* [Quick-and-Dirty Static Reports](dirtystats.html) is being updated reguarly, but still manually and not consistently.
+Note that there has been a small but noticeable dip in the *BSD relays, and the number of countries without relays hovers over 85 recently.

+That's the status right now.
+Updates should be happening in the near future.

 ###20160818###